Q: I’m not a veteran. May I attend?

 Q: I’m a veteran and am interested in speaking.
 Could you tell me more about the event?

-Each veteran will be given up to 10 minutes to speak about what his or her service means to them.
-Our goal is for every veteran who would like to speak to have a chance to, and we’ll do our best to make that happen.
+Each veteran will be given up to 10 minutes to speak.
+Our goal is for every veteran who would like to speak to have a chance to.
+Veterans who would like to speak can mark that preference when registering on eventbrite.

-Yes, veterans are welcome to speak multiple years in a row.
+Yes, veterans are welcome to speak again.